Q. How do I become a member?

 - Cheques are collected and presented to the charity

 Q. Is my donation tax deductible?

 A. Yes, by the charity chosen to be the recipient.
 Your $100 cheque is written directly to the charity, NOT to ‘100 Men Who Give a Damn! – Halifax’ (because we don’t have a bank account or a treasurer!).
-Tax receipts will be issued to you directly by the charity.
+Tax receipts, therefore, are issued by the charity.
 Please don’t contact 100MenHFX for your tax receipt – contact the charity direct if you have not received your tax receipt by tax season.

 Q. What if I cannot attend a meeting?